moshix/mvs/README.md

 11. Some JCL for Cobol and VSAM on z/OS

-12. My REXX programs for both z/OS and MVS 3.8 to get information from the operating system, such as online users, IPL time etc.
+12. A REXX programs for both z/OS and MVS 3.8 to get information from the operating system, such as online users, IPL time etc.

 13. SMF reporting tools